Pleural Mesothelioma Cancer |

 Pleural mesothelioma Stages

-79 percent experienced shortness of breath
+79 percent experienced shortness of breath64 percent suffered chest pain

 36 percent had a chronic cough